 Access and accuracy

-An agency or organisation must provide you with details regarding the health information they are storing, why they are storing it and what rights you have to access it.
+An organisation must provide you with details regarding the health information they are storing, why they are storing it and what rights you have to access it.

-An agency or organisation must allow you to access your health information without unreasonable delay or expense.
+An organisation must allow you to access your health information without unreasonable delay or expense.

-Ensures that the health information is relevant and accurate before being used.
+An organisation must ensure that the health information is relevant, up to date, accurate, complete, and not misleading before being used.

 An agency or organisation can only use your health information for the purpose for which it was collected or a directly related purpose that you would expect (unless one of the exemptions in HPP 10 applies).
 Otherwise separate consent is required.

-An agency or organisation can only disclose your health information for the purpose for which it was collected or a directly related purpose that you would expect (unless one of the exemptions in HPP 11 applies).
+An organisation can only disclose your health information for the purpose for which it was collected or a directly related purpose that you would expect (unless one of the exceptions in HPP 11 applies).
 Otherwise separate consent is required.

 Identifiers and anonymity

-An agency or organisation can only give you an identification number if it is reasonably necessary to carry out their functions efficiently.
+An organisation can only give you an identification number if it is reasonably necessary to carry out their functions efficiently.

-Give the person the option of receiving services from you anonymously, where this is lawful and practicable.
+An organisation must give you the opportunity of receiving services from them anonymously, where this is lawful and practicable.